 This is when I had asked about the fear he held, and I delved into the idea of perceived and actual risk.
 I acknowledged his courage in taking part in this journey, and shared the evolution that I had observed up to this point.
 I was honored to be in my role, to witness his growth and to be of support.
 I then touched on what I thought the feelings of fear and anxiety were really there to do for us, and I shared that my perspective was that these emotions are not the negative ones we make them out to be.

-In reality, our mind is awakening and having to take in more information; our body is feeling and sensing the air, energy, this place; our ears are listening acutely.
-This is more what it means to being alert and aware. ….
-In this moment fear CAN mask what truly is a beautiful, real feeling… A feeling of fully being alive in a moment.
+I shared with him that these anxious moments where we are really out of our comfort and element, may actually be moments where our minds are awakening and taking in more information.
+Our bodies are feeling and sensing the air, energy, and place; our ears are listening acutely.
+This is more reflective of what it means to be alert and aware.
+In this moment fear can mask what truly is a beautiful, real feeling.
+This is, a feeling of fully being alive in a moment, being fully open to an experience and something so new.
 Perhaps we have kept ourselves away from this too long.
 Perhaps it’s a reminder to push through and feel the power of our wild souls.

 The potency of having this conversation amidst this fear with this client was one I will never forget.
 Something in this conversation clicked for him.
 He lifted his head and started taking in his full environment.
 Even though we were in the roughest waters we had experienced to that point, he noticeably dropped his shoulders and visibly became relaxed.
 He pointed out an eagle on a rocky islet up ahead who was seemingly barely able to hold his position with feathers blowing to one side.